Symplectic foliations and generalized complex structures: Pure spinors and generalized complex structures

-An almost complex structure may be given by its canonical line bundle, the top wedge power of the $(1,0)$-forms.
+An almost complex structure $I$ may be given by its canonical line bundle $\kappa_I$, the top wedge power of the $(1,0)$-forms.
 Analogously, \begin{defn} An \emph{almost generalized complex structure} $J$ on $M$ is given by a pure spinor line bundle $\kappa_J \subset \^ ^\bullet T^*_\C M$ of real rank zero, called the \emph{canonical line bundle} of $J$.
+(This includes almost complex structures, where $\kappa_J = \kappa_I$.) \end{defn}

-The \emph{type} of $J$ at a point $x$ is the lowest nontrivial degree of its canonical line bundle at $x$. $J$ is \emph{regular} at $x$ if its type is constant near $x$. \end{defn} We understand the type of $J$ as the number of complex dimensions, as will be made clear (see Proposition \ref{pointwise form of J}).
+To each point $x \in M$ we associate a nonnegative integer, the \emph{type} of $J$ at $x$, which we may define as the lowest nontrivial degree of its canonical line bundle at $x$.

+For example, in the case where an almost generalized complex structure is given by an almost complex structure, this is just the degree of $\kappa_I$, i.e., the complex dimension.
+In general, we understand the type of $J$ as the number of complex (as opposed to symplectic) dimensions, as will be made clear (see Proposition \ref{pointwise form of J}).